danyk20/BRIL-K8-cluster/OpenStack/README.md

 3. Run `master-config.sh`
     - Note: Save the last line of the output, you will need it (token and hash) for the registering slaves

-### Configure Kubernetes in Slave Node
+### Configure Kubernetes in every Slave Node

-1. Connect to Master Node
+1. Connect to Slave Node
     - Note: you need to be in internal network (e.g. lxplus)
    ```shell
    ssh -i ~/.ssh/<PRIVATE_KEY> root@<SLAVE_NODE_IP>